-This theme will be led by Helen Atkinson, Director of Public Health.
+This theme will be led for the HWB by the Portsmouth District Police Commander.
 It builds on, and supports, key partnership plans that are already in place in the city, including:

-- Restorative Portsmouth: a vision for a city where the principles of restorative approaches are embedded in everyday life. - The Safer Portsmouth Plan 2021-22 which sets out priorities based on a comprehensive Strategic Assessment of crime, ASB, Re-offending and Substance Misuse - Portsmouth's Domestic Abuse Strategy - The Children's Trust Plan 'Spine' a Deal with Parents and Restorative Practice.
+- Restorative Portsmouth: a vision for a city where the principles of restorative approaches are embedded in everyday life. - The Safer Portsmouth Plan 2021 22 which sets out priorities based on a comprehensive Strategic Assessment of crime, ASB, Re-offending and Substance Misuse - Portsmouth's Domestic Abuse Strategy - The Children's Trust Plan 'Spine' a Deal with Parents and Restorative Practice.
 Also includes the Portsmouth Youth Justice Plan under the Portsmouth Safeguarding Strategy